wdmvv/tierlist/README.md

 <tier name> <tier priority, lower is better>
 ```
 ### a
-Add item to the tier
+Add item to the tier.
+If priority already exists, then it renames tier with that priority.
 ```
 a
 <what to add> <tier priority>
 ```
 ### rt
-Removes tier by either name or priority
+Removes tier by either name or priority.
+Note that priorities do not shift after deleting higher tier.
 ```
 rt
 <tier name> <tier priority>